yolosec/deadcodeBlog/_posts/2016-08-03-Blind-Java-Deserialization-Commons-Gadgets.markdown

 }
 ```

-In this case page load sleeps for 7 seconds if current user is root. [sqlmap] uses the same approach to read entire databases.
+In this case the page loading sleeps for 7 seconds if the current user is root. [sqlmap] uses the same approach to read entire databases.
 It uses binary search on the characters to read the strings and send them to the attacker.
 E.g. the following
 code sleeps for 7 seconds if the first character is in the interval of `a-j`.
 We can learn the first character of the string
 in `ceil(log(N))` queries where N is size of the alphabet.
-When using printable ASCII alphabet with 101 characters its 7 steps.
+When using the printable ASCII alphabet with 101 characters, it's 7 steps.

 ```java
 if (System.getProperty("user.name").substring(0, 1).matches("[a-j]")) {